 ENG 030: Literature of Childhood

 This class reads a variety of books written for children: books that explore the hilarity of childhood, but also its poignancies.
 In addition, students read short stories and works of fiction that use the idea of childhood to explore a variety of themes from poverty to race, works of literature written for adults that reflect on the literally formative experience that is childhood.
-Texts will include class novels like Alice in Wonderland and the Secret Garden, poetry by William Blake, Robert Lewis Stevenson, and Langston Hughes, picture books like Where the Wild Things Are, works for adults like Toni Morrison's Bluest Eye, and contemporary fiction likeThe Absolutely True Diary of a Part-Time Indian and Persepolis.
+Texts will include class novels like Alice in Wonderland and the Secret Garden, poetry by William Blake, Gary Soto, and Langston Hughes, picture books like Where the Wild Things Are, works for adults like Toni Morrison's Bluest Eye, and contemporary fiction likeThe Absolutely True Diary of a Part-Time Indian, I am not your perfect Mexican Daughter, and Persepolis.

 ENG 031: Introduction to African American Literature and Culture

 The study of the African American experience and subjectivity across four centuries in the Americas in legal, historical, social, political, literary and cultural perspective.
 Instruction and close readings of slave narratives and autobiography, cultural renaissances from Harlem to Paris, black power and black arts movements, musical formations, the intersections of jazz, hip-hop and philosophy, post-black aesthetics, Diasporic, Afro-Asian, and Afro-Latin identity, and study of the American presidency, urbanity, and the prison industrial complex.